 Friedrichschain is a great place to have fun evenings with friends.
 This part of Berlin never sleeps and might be the best place for you!

-It has very affordable housing and is a nice environment for students.
-The streets are full of young people because of the cheap rent.
+You will find very affordable housing and a nice environment for students.
+The streets are full of young people due to the unusually cheap price of the rent.
 The most popular clubs are in Friedrichshain, which attracts a busy nightlife.
 Friedrichschain is also known for its variety in cultures.
 A lot of students, expats and artists stay in this neighbourhood.
-You can fill your evenings trying out new food, by learning a new style of dance, or going to the new art exhibition just around the corner.
+You can fill your evenings by trying out new food, by learning a new style of dance, or by going to the new art exhibition just around the corner.

-Kreuzberg has nice homes at lower prices in comparison to other neighbourhoods.
-Perfect for young families.
-The Turkish community has a big presence in Kreuzberg which makes for a very nice variety of Turkish delicacies here.
+Kreuzberg has nice homes at lower prices in comparison to other neighbourhoods – perfect for young families.
+The Turkish community also has a big presence in Kreuzberg which makes for a very nice variety of Turkish delicacies.

-In Short: For students and expats, with a busy nightlife
+In Short: Ideal for students and expats, with a busy nightlife.

-Neukölln is also one of our more multicultural areas with a big Arabic and Turkish presence.
-Next to the variety in cultures, Neukölln is also known for their hipsters.
-It used to be a very cheap neighbourhood to live in, but now rent is climbing higher since more people are attracted by the living environment of Neukölln.
-They have a lot of nice places to have a coffee or some brunch, there is also a lot of vegan and vegetarian options, as this area is known for keeping up with the latest trends.
+Neukölln is also one of the more multicultural areas with a big Arabic and Turkish presence.
+Alongside the variety in cultures, Neukölln is also known for its hipsters.
+It used to be a very cheap neighbourhood to live in, but now the price of rent is climbing higher and higher since more people are attracted by the relaxed environment in Neukölln.
+They have a lot of nice places to enjoy a coffee or some brunch, there is also a lot of vegan and vegetarian options, as this area is known for keeping up with the latest trends.
 This part of Berlin, just like Friedrichshain and Kreuzberg, never sleeps.

-In short: For hipsters and to enjoy the party scene, but it is getting more expensive
+In short: Would be great for hipsters and to enjoy the party scene, but it is getting more expensive.